Video/poems

 An unforeseen, yet timely comment on our shared vulnerability and mortality.

-SOME ADDITIONAL SAMPLES:
+SOME EARLIER ADDITIONAL SAMPLES:

 I drifted up this morning with this in my ear, an exquisite corpse poem (composed by alternating lines) with Woodstock poet Phillip X Levine, published at Tupelo Quarterly.